 The scallop shell is the most well-known and iconic symbol associated with the Camino de Santiago.
 From ancient times to today, the scallop shell has accompanied pilgrims on their way.
 The scallop shell is the emblem of St. James and a souvenir of pilgrimage.
 Burials of pilgrims with scallop shells had been found in various places in Ireland (e.g. Tuam in County Galway and Mullingar in County Westmeath).
 The Kerry Camino starts and finishes in Tralee at St. John`s Church.
 The route crosses the entrances to several impressive glacial valleys, which are the source of the beach material transported by glaciers across Tralee Bay.

 Wonderful example of Pilgrimage Shell is on display at Medieval Mile Museum in Kilkenny (link).

 (left) Scallop shell from Barrow and (right) cover of “Ardfert Cathedral” book written by Fionnbar Moore on the discovery of pewter scallop shell

 An exciting discovery was made by Fionnbarr Moore in 1992 underneath the wall of a late medieval tomb at Ardfert Cathedral.
 He found a pewter scallop shell, on which a little bronze-gilded figure of St. James had been mounted.
 The shell was attached to a brooch, clearly defining it as a pilgrim’s badge.

 Mother of Pearl (the inner layer of some shells) is material produced by some molluscs as inner shell layer.
 It is also the material of which pearls are composed.
-Due to its phenomenon – iridescence, mother of pearl was widely used as decoration and in jewelry making.
-Large and thick shells ware used for making the handles of knives and forks as well as other items of cutlery at the run of 20th century.
+Due to its phenomenon – iridescence, mother of pearl was widely used as decoration and in jewellery making.
+Large and thick shells were used for making the handles of knives and forks as well as other items of cutlery at the turn of the 20th century.